vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 But threat groups - even notional ones - still ultimately represent something in the real world.
 It is useful to record additional information about the threat group, such as other names the group is known by, or a known or suspected country of origin.
-Representing this information as properties makes it easier to query and pivot across, and provides greater flexibility over trying to somehow record all of this information on the assocaited ``syn:tag`` node.
+Representing this information as properties makes it easier to query and pivot across, and provides greater flexibility over trying to somehow record all of this information on the node ``syn:tag=cno.threat.t42``.

 Since **both** approaches are useful, the threat group can be represented as a ``risk:threat`` node with associated properties, but **also** linked to its associated tag (``syn:tag = cno.threat.t42``) via the ``risk:threat:tag``